A rainbow stretches over a country road in Kansas © Fuse / Getty Images

 If nothing else, a stop in Lucas is warranted for a bathroom break alone.
 Bowl Plaza is the result of the locals’ four-year dream to have a restroom downtown.
 In true Lucas fashion, the building is shaped like a toilet tank, which you enter through a door that looks like a toilet lid.
 Inside, the walls are covered with jeweled mosaics from floor to ceiling.

 Getting there: Leave I-70 for Lucas at exit 206 and then twist along a picturesque 18-mile highway past Wilson Lake.

 Like many parts of northwestern Kansas, Victoria has a strong connection to the Volga Germans.
-These immigrants built the soaring Cathedral of the Plains (St Fidelis Church, stfidelischurch.com) with its 140-foot towers in 1911, and family inscriptions in German are still etched into the stained glass windows.
+These immigrants built the soaring St Fidelis Church, nicknamed the Cathedral of the Plains, with its 140-foot towers in 1911, and family inscriptions in German are still etched into the stained glass windows.

-A wind-swept town on the High Plains, Hays grew up around an Army fort, now the Fort Hays Historic Site (kshs.org), which itself was built in the 1860s to protect railroad workers from Native Americans.
+A wind-swept town on the High Plains, Hays grew up around an Army fort, now the Fort Hays Historic Site, which was built in the 1860s to protect railroad workers from Native Americans.
 Dinosaur hunters should head to the Sternberg Museum of Natural History, which includes displays on local fossil finds, such as the famous fish-within-a-fish, excavated in Kansas in 1952.

 Rising out of the vast, flat prairie like alien sculptures, the striped Monument Rocks stand 80 feet high.
 Made of chalk, these formations were shaped 80 million years ago when an ocean covered Kansas.
 Although water helped create these rocks, water is also erasing them from the landscape because the chalk erodes easily.
 Each year the keyhole arch is a slightly different shape because of weathering.